Top 10 Branding Books In 2021

 If you are not sure how to explain to your potential customers what your company does and/or what products and services it has to offer, then this book is just right for you.
 Donald Miller will teach you how to communicate your brand with perfect clarity.
 In particular, the book stresses the importance of clarifying your message so that people can understand you and hear you – but also the importance of portraying the customer as the hero of the story.

 Designing Brand Identity: An Essential Guide for the Whole Branding Team

 by Alina Wheeler

-Although the book cover of this new edition doesn’t seem very appealing, the content inside the book is worth reading if you’re interesting in brand identity design!
-This book is a great introduction into brand identity design for both business owners and marketers and delivers comprehensive best practices and design processes.
+Although the book cover of this new edition doesn’t seem very appealing, the content inside the book is worth reading if you’re interested in brand identity design!
+This book is a great introduction to brand identity design for both business owners and marketers and delivers comprehensive best practices and design processes.
 The layout is clear and easy to understand with special insights from several branding “gurus”.

 Logo Design Love: A Guide To Creating Iconic Brand Identities

 This is a great resource for graphic designers and brand visual identity experts!
 The book is full of insights for people who want to understand the process of logo design or for those who want to deepen their knowledge further.
 The content is quick to read and easy to process.
 It features helpful design examples from real life, problems, and decisions you might face but also smart ideas and solutions to face those situations.